opentok/Opentok-.NET-SDK/README.md

 ## Usage

 ### Configuration

-In your web.config file, set the following properties.
+Include the OpenTok.cs file in your .NET project, then set the following properties in your web.config file.

 ```xml
 <configuration>